achillesp/laravel-crud-forms/readme.md

 }
 ```

-In the controller's constructor we define the properties which are handled by the controller.
+In the controller's constructor you can define the properties which are handled by the controller.
-The available properties we can define are as follows.
+The available properties that can be defined are as follows.

 ### The model